fguillen/Octopi/README.md

 ## Code

-You can get all the code here:
+You can get all the full project code here:

 - https://github.com/fguillen/Octopi